DizzyHSlightlyVoided/UIconEdit/ClassReference.md

 -OR-

-`value` does not translate to a valid [`BitDepth`](#type-public-enum-uiconeditbitdepth) value.
+`value` does not translate to a valid [`IconBitDepth`](#type-public-enum-uiconediticonbitdepth) value.

 ### Remarks

 `value` is parsed in a case-insensitive manner which works differently from [`Enum.Parse()`](https://msdn.microsoft.com/en-us/library/kxydatf9.aspx).

 First of all, all non-alphanumeric characters are stripped.
-If `value` is entirely numeric, or begins with "Depth" followed by an entirely numeric value, it is parsed according to the number of colors or the number of bits per pixel, rather than the integer [`BitDepth`](#type-public-enum-uiconeditbitdepth) value.
+If `value` is entirely numeric, or begins with "Depth" followed by an entirely numeric value, it is parsed according to the number of colors or the number of bits per pixel, rather than the integer [`IconBitDepth`](#type-public-enum-uiconediticonbitdepth) value.
 There is fortunately no overlap; 1, 4, 8, 24, and 32 always refer to the number of bits per pixel, whereas 2, 16, 256, 16777216, and 4294967296 always refer to the number of colors.

-Otherwise, "Depth" is prepended to the beginning, and it attempts to ensure that the value ends with either "Color" or "BitsPerPixel" (or "BitPerPixel" in the case of [`BitDepth.Depth1BitPerPixel`](#field-bitdepthdepth1bitperpixel--4)).
+Otherwise, "Depth" is prepended to the beginning, and it attempts to ensure that the value ends with either "Color" or "BitsPerPixel" (or "BitPerPixel" in the case of [`IconBitDepth.Depth1BitPerPixel`](#field-iconbitdepthdepth1bitperpixel--4)).

 ### Example